MEDICAL GUIDELINES AND DIET INFORMATION

 After registration, our team medical representative will contact you for a screening phone call or skype call to cover all medical and diet information and answer any questions regarding guidelines.

 For the mass majority of people Ayahuasca is completely safe and very beneficial, there are however rare occasions when it's not so safe due to certain medical conditions and pharmaceutical medications.
 It is necessary that you agree to disclose, in confidence, any known medical conditions and/or use of any medication, at the time of booking.
 Certain drugs and medications have been found to be un-compatible with Ayahuasca.
-It is essential to stop taking the following substances at least 6 weeks prior to a retreat.
-This will give your system sufficient time to remove them from your system, before the start date.
 Please consult your doctor if you are in any doubt: you certainly should not suddenly stop taking prescribed medications (including antidepressants) without consulting your doctor.
-We at Lotus Vine Journeys take your health and safety very seriously and we want to support you in your healing process.
 If during the booking process we decide it's not safe for you to attend at that time we are more than happy to work with you in the hopes that you can attend another retreat down the road.
 It's our deeply held belief that any medical diagnosis can be fully healed by taking one step at a time.

 It is not safe to work with Ayahuasca if you take the following medications or have any of the following health conditions: